rt-comps/rt-comps.github.io/dev/simon/rt-appeltaart/item-line/README.md

 - Optional: None

 Events:
-- Dispatched: None
+- Dispatched: none
 - Listened:
     - "updatecount"
         - Respond to event from plus/minus button press

-Dependancies:
+Component Dependancies:
 - plus-minus

 Notes:
-This component is similar to <line-item> but the description only refers to the type as product and variety are implied by location in the DOM
+This component is similar to <line-item> but the description is simpler as product and variety are implied by location of the element in the DOM

 The text changes to BOLD when count != 0